Z Pulsed Power Facility

-The Z Pulsed Power Facility, informally known as the Z machine or Z, is the largest high frequency electromagnetic wave generator in the world and is designed to test materials in conditions of extreme temperature and pressure.
-It was originally called the PBFA-II and was created in 1985.
-Since its refurbishment in October 1996 it has been used primarily as an inertial confinement fusion (ICF) research facility.
+The Z Pulsed Power Facility, informally known as the Z machine or simply Z, is the largest high frequency electromagnetic wave generator in the world, operated by Sandia National Laboratories in Albuquerque, New Mexico.

+It has primarily been used as an inertial confinement fusion (ICF) research facility, including the magnetized liner inertial fusion (MagLIF) approach, and for testing materials in conditions of extreme temperature and pressure.

-Operated by Sandia National Laboratories in Albuquerque, New Mexico, it gathers data to aid in computer modeling of nuclear weapons and eventual nuclear fusion pulsed power plants.
+In particular, it gathers data to aid in computer modeling of nuclear weapons and eventual fusion pulsed power plants.

 History

-The Z machine's origins can be traced to the Department of Energy needing to replicate the fusion reactions of a thermonuclear bomb in a lab environment to better understand the physics involved.
+The Z machine's origins can be traced to the Department of Energy (DoE) needing to replicate the fusion reactions of a thermonuclear bomb in a lab environment to better understand the physics involved.

-Since the 1970s the DoE had been looking into ways to generate electricity from fusion reactions, with continuous reactions such as tokamaks or discrete fusion of small balls of light atoms.
-Since at the time lasers were far from having the required power, the main approach considered was heavy ion fusion (HIF).
-However major advances such as Q-switching and mode-locking made lasers an option (culminating in the National Ignition Facility) and the HIF programs became more or less dormant.
-In 1985, the review of DoE's program by the National Academies stated "The energy crisis is dormant for the time being".
-HIF machines were tasked to help military research improve nuclear bombs.
+Since the 1970s, the DoE has also been looking into ways to generate electricity from fusion reactions.